Why We Need CV and Why Should We Write Effective CVs

 CV or Resume

-Many job hunters ignore CV or confuse it with resume; it is important to remember that these two documents are vital and are not interchangeable around the world.
-A resume is a widespread document in the US and Canada, but American/Canadian job seeker sends CVs in case he wants to apply for academic or scientific oriented position.
+Many job hunters ignore CV or confuse it with resumes; it is essential to remember that these two documents are vital and not interchangeable worldwide.
+A resume is a widespread document in the US and Canada.
+Still, an American/Canadian job seeker sends CVs if he wants to apply for an academic or scientific-oriented position.

-On the contrary, CV format is a standard document for job seekers in the UK, European countries, the Middle East, Africa, Asia, and New Zealand as well.
-You may think that you will never have to work overseas and that is why you do not need curriculum vitae, but, actually, nobody knows how matters will go.
+On the contrary, the CV format is a standard document for job seekers in the UK, European countries, the Middle East, Africa, Asia, and New Zealand.
+You may think that you will never have to work overseas, which is why you do not need a curriculum vitae, but nobody knows how matters will go.

-Right now, there are more unemployed, recent graduates and expert professionals, who are searching for work, than there are positions available.
-Modern professional CV writers explain that Curriculum Vitae is a kind of a personal sales document and that is why it’s necessary for a job hunter to work on this document and make it the best one can.
+There are more unemployed, recent graduates, and expert professionals searching for work than there are positions available.
+Modern professional CV writers explain that Curriculum Vitae is a kind of a personal sales document, and that is why a job hunter must work on this document and make it the best one can.

-In general, the role of CV is analogous to the purpose of resume: after HR managers receive it, they are more likely to copy its content and enter on the database.
-The thing is that companies receive hundreds of CVs and the only way to find CV that matches to the job is to use special screening software.
-With the help of applicant tracking programs they search for relevant words and find the best candidates.
+In general, the role of a CV is analogous to the purpose of a resume: after HR managers receive it, they are more likely to copy its content and enter it into the database.
+The thing is that companies receive hundreds of CVs, and the only way to find a CV that matches the job is to use special screening software.
+With the help of applicant tracking programs, they search for relevant words and find the best candidates.

 Well written CV is a chance to attract the attention of prospective employers and differentiate oneself from other applicants.
-Though the software selects the most relevant applicants, HR managers read those CVs very attentively in order to invite the most qualified candidates to an interview.
-In other words, curriculum vitae is a kind of admission ticket or a passport.
-The document contains vital information about knowledge, experience, and skills and indicates the potential of the candidate.
+Though the software selects the most relevant applicants, HR managers read those CVs very attentively to invite the most qualified candidates to an interview.

-Surely, this is a basic resume and CV difference.
-A job seeker should pay attention to the requirements of the particular job announcement to submit the right document.
+Indeed, this is a basic resume and CV difference.
+A job seeker should pay attention to the requirements of the particular job announcement to submit the proper documentation.

 - Avoid blank space.
 If you took a gap year or a period off the job, do not leave any gaps – try to explain it in a short line.

 - Do not overuse fonts and effects, such as caps, bold, italics.
-Most of screening programs remove such elements or can’t scan document because of specific effects.
+Most screening programs remove such elements or can’t scan documents because of specific effects.

-- Turn to terminology that is relevant to the position, but first, make sure that you use the right terms.
+- Turn to terminology relevant to the position, but first, make sure you use the correct terms.

-- In ‘Education’ and ‘Experience sections start with the most recent college name, degree title and job responsibilities and mention relevant college subjects only.
+- The ‘Education’ and ‘Experience sections start with the most recent college name, degree title, and job responsibilities and only mention relevant college subjects.

-Do not be afraid to include a paragraph with hobbies and interests if they are worth talking about and are relevant to the job position.
-If you like being a member of a big team or can find a common language with different people, add this to your CV – use every single detail in your life and career that can boost chances to attract the recruiters.
+Do not be afraid to include a paragraph with hobbies and interests if they are worth discussing and relevant to the job position.
+If you like being a member of a big team or can find a common language with different people, add this to your CV – use every detail in your life and career to boost chances to attract the recruiters.